FRONT GATE

 These tales are retold from a book that was first printed around 1500 AD as Ein kurzweiliges Buch von Till Eulenspiegel aus dem Lande Braunschweig (A Brief Book on Till Owlglass from Braunschweig Country), and attributed to Hermann Bote.
 It is one of the most popular books ever that originates in German, and has been translated into many languages.
 The book consists of farce tales, and Till is a clown.

-1. How Till Owlglass was born, baptized three times on one day, and who his godfathers were
+1a.
+How Till Owlglass was born, baptized three times on one day, and who his godfathers were

-TILL WAS born by the forest Elm in the village of Kneitlingen in the Saxonia country.
+Till was born by the forest Elm in the village of Kneitlingen in the Saxonia country.
 His father was Claus Owlglass, his mother Ann Wibcken.
 The parents sent the child to the village Ampleben to be baptised and called Till Owlglass.
 Till von Uetzen, the lord of Ampleben, was his godfather.
 Ampleben is the castle that Magdeburg people destroyed over fifty years ago with the help of other cities so as to do away with robberies.
 The church and the village by the castle are now owned by the worthy abbot of St. Aegidien, Arnolf Pfaffmeier.

 After Till had been duly baptized the people carried the child into the beer house and flocked to get drunk and merry, and the father was to pay for it all, as the custom was.
 After some time the parents and their company wanted to carry the child back to Kneidingen.
 The godmother who carried the child, wanted to hurry over a bar across a brook between Ampleben and Kneidingen, but she had had much beer after the child baptism.
 She and the child and some others fell into the pool and soiled themselves and the child so much that the child nearly choked.
 The other women who accompanied the godmother helped out with the child.
 They brought him to their village, washed him in a boiler and made him clean and lovely again.